DataDog/hiring-engineers/answers.md

 ## Collecting Metrics:

-The first task will be collect metrics, for this we need to intall the Agent in your Ubuntu machine.
+The first task will be collect metrics, for this we need to install the Agent in your Ubuntu machine.
 Log into your https://www.datadoghq.com/ with your information and navigate to the little puzzle piece title "Integrations" and Select "Agents", then click over Ubuntu and copy and paste the easy one-step install similar to the example below.

 ```